Database Network Exposure

 At a Glance

-Databases are private by default.
-We apply secure connectivity settings out of the box, so your database is not exposed unless you explicitly enable it.
+By default, databases are not exposed to the public Internet.
+We apply secure connectivity settings out of the box, so your database is not publicly exposed unless you explicitly enable it.

 | Shared Resources | Dedicated Resources | |